 Fleuron, derived from the Old French word “floron,” or flower, has been in use at least since Chaucer’s day, to refer to any flower-shaped ornament: “So were the florouns of her coroun whyte,” Sir Geoffrey writes in the Prologue of his Legend of Good Women, describing Alceste, the Queen of Love.
 The word later became more commonly applied to ornaments on buildings, or those stamped or printed on books, coins, or other objects.

-One of the most common ornaments, which I’ve included at the top of this post, is the Aldus leaf, or the heart-leaf.
+One of the most common ornaments, which I’ve included at the top of the page, is the Aldus leaf, or the heart-leaf.
 Other fleurons feature leaf shapes, flowers, swirls, myriad versions of the fleur-de-lis, and combinations of two or more of the above.